soaapp/genai-assessment/README.md

 ## Design Decisions

 **Tool Selection**:
 Tools are evaluated sequentially.
 The first tool that matches the input pattern is selected and executed.
 This keeps the agent logic simple and predictable.
+In this scenario it will be easy to debug, easy to test, and easy to predict agent "intelligence".

 **Agent Logic/Solution**:
 The "agent" uses regex and keyword detection instead of an actual LLM integration.
 This was intentional to keep the system lightweight and fast.
 Also, I wanted to follow the direction of the assignment.
 Ensuring that my main focus is on architecture, readability, and solutioning.
 Over complicating the application would be a poor use of time and would stray away from the goal.